OData/Extensions/README.md

 This master branch is the development branch for extensions for ODataV4 7.x and is now most actively iterated.
 It builds upon the ODataLib 7.x release which is now on [ODataLib release branch](https://github.com/OData/odata.net/tree/release) and produces only [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) libraries.
 The branch builds with Visual Studio 2017 only.

-For each profile above, it has the following libraries:

-- [OData Client Factory](http://www.nuget.org/packages/Microsoft.OData.Client/) (namespace `Microsoft.OData.Extensions.Client`): The client extensions library is built on top of ODataLib that has adopted builder and factory pattern to create the OData client to be used for issuing OData queries and consuming OData JSON payloads.
-See also [HttpClientFactory](https://github.com/aspnet/HttpClientFactory) for http client counterpart.

-For these libraries, we accept bug reports and pull requests.
-The corresponding fixes and implementations will be included into every new release.

 ## 3. Building, Testing, Debugging and Release